High-speed quantum transducer with a single-photon emitter in a 2D resonator: Introduction

+Generally, in 2D membranes there would exist a lot of modes which corresponds to different frequencies.
+To select a typical mechanical mode, we can tune the resonant frequency of the LC circuit to the first bending mode of the membrane and applied a red-detuned laser matching the ZPL of quantum emitters to realize the coupling between the emitter and target bending mode.
+As other mechanical modes are not coupled to the LC circuit and quantum emitter, they will keep staying at ground state due to the low temperature.

+To use this system in a real quantum network, the optical photons from single-photon emitters should be collected efficiently, which is also an active research topic.
+For example, recently D. Wang, et al used a microcavity with a movable micro-mirror to modify the emission of a single molecule which allows the observation of $99\%$ emitted photons from a single molecule \cite{60}.
+The micro-mirror of this microcavity was mounted on the tip of a optical fiber, which is applicable in our proposed system.
+In Ref.\cite{61}, they used a dielectric planar antenna which is a layered structure to change the emission angle of a single molecule which realized a collection efficiency of $96\%$.
+And there are also some works using fiber to couple single photon source based on solid state emitters \cite{hunger2010fiber,snijders2018fiber}.
+All these works can improve the efficiency of photon collection in our proposed system making it more practical in quantum network.

 In the following parts of this paper, we will first describe the model in section \ref{sec:level10}, and discuss the mechanical vibration feature in section \ref{sec:level2}.
-The electromechanical coupling and optomechanical coupling based on the strain and the Stark effect will be calculated in section \ref{sec:level3} and \ref{sec:level4}.
-We show that this hybrid system can reach strong coupling regime under proper experimental conditions.
+The electromechanical coupling and optomechanical coupling based on the strain and the Stark effect will be estimated in section \ref{sec:level12}.
 In section \ref{sec:level5}, we simulate a scheme of high speed quantum state transfer from a microwave photon to an optical photon, which demonstrates that a high fidelity can be achieved through optical readout.
 In the last section, we briefly summarize the results of the paper.